Regenerative Agriculture

 “In the United States, millions of cattle are fed grain in a fossil-fuel-based factory production system, while so much of the land in the western half of the country is desertifying due to too few livestock”.
 Alan Savory

-Carbon storage in grass may be more stable as much of it is below ground & less likely to be lost to the atmosphere during fires, droughts or floods.
+Carbon storage in grass may be more stable as much of it is below ground and less likely to be lost to the atmosphere during fires, droughts. or floods.

 “Maybe you see a natural desert, but I see a degraded waste that was once a rich grassland.”
 Regenerating Grassland